csshepard/widget-rss/README.md

 The RSS Widget allows you to add an RSS feed directly into your Presentation.
 You can configure how it will look and also use a custom layout.

-Project Name works in conjunction with [Rise Vision](http://www.risevision.com), the [digital signage management application](http://rva.risevision.com/) that runs on [Google Cloud](https://cloud.google.com).
+RSS Widget works in conjunction with [Rise Vision](http://www.risevision.com), the [digital signage management application](http://rva.risevision.com/) that runs on [Google Cloud](https://cloud.google.com).

 At this time Chrome is the only browser that this project and Rise Vision supports.